AndyObtiva/glimmer_metronome/README.md

 - Package native executable with `glimmer "package[dmg]"` to produce DMG file on Mac
 - Package native executable with `glimmer "package[msi]"` to produce MSI installer on Windows (assuming you installed the [WiX Toolset](https://wixtoolset.org/) as per the instructions at [Glimmer DSL for SWT Packaging & Distribution](https://github.com/AndyObtiva/glimmer-dsl-swt/blob/master/docs/reference/GLIMMER_PACKAGING_AND_DISTRIBUTION.md))
 - You can also directly run the project from the cloned repo directory with `glimmer run`

-## Pedantics' Note

-For hardcore music buffs out there who are shocked at my reversal or wrong usage of Up beat and Down beat, here are few explanations to keep in mind.
-First of all, I am a drumkit (Rock) drummer, not a melodic musician.
-As such, drumkit drummers call every beat on the rhythm count a DOWNBEAT (i.e. 1, 2, 3, 4).
-Next, I am a Punk Rocker and I've been known to do some Punk drumming.
-What do I mean by that!?
-Punk drummers have a complete lack of respect for music rules.
-In fact, they write their own rules every day, and OFTEN IN TOTAL OPPOSITION TO MUSIC RULES.
-So, I just came up with the idea of calling the first beat the UPBEAT because the Metronome makes this HIGHER note shrill sound when it clicks on the first beat.
-Thank you for your understanding and have an awesome Punk Rocking day while at it!

 ## Contributing